Fair Digital Finance Accelerator

 Digital financial services are transforming people's lives worldwide.

-With access to credit, savings and loans, families can prepare for financial shocks, young people can invest in their future, and women are empowered through increased financial independence.
+With access to payment systems, credit, savings and digital tools, families can prepare for financial shocks, young people can invest in their future, and women can gain greater financial independence.

-But if people are to really benefit from financial inclusion, digital financial services must protect and empower consumers, everywhere.
+But to realise these benefits, digital financial services must be designed to protect and empower consumers, everywhere.

-Through the Fair Digital Finance Accelerator, Consumers International is helping consumer associations in low- and middle- income countries fight for a future where consumers worldwide can benefit from advancements in the digital finance sector.
-The initiative focuses on ensuring that these services are inclusive, safe, data-protected and sustainable
+The Fair Digital Finance Accelerator strengthens the ability of consumer associations in low- and middle- income countries to fight for a future where consumers worldwide can benefit from inclusive, safe, data-protected and sustainable digital finance ecosystems.

 ACCELERATING FAIR DIGITAL FINANCE IN LOW- AND MIDDLE-INCOME COUNTRIES